Do you want to learn how to start a blog?

 This page can also show other features a plugin might add to this list of articles, I.E., Social Shares or SEO Details, etc.

 Add New – is pretty self-explanatory – add a new post using this link.

 Categories – will show a list of Category Names that you created when you added your post.
 It’s a way of placing your Posts into different subjects or topics, like a folder.

 This page will also show the number of posts under any particular category.
-If you were click on the Number, under the column Count, it will open a new page with the posts listed under that specific category.
+If you click on the Number under the column Count, it will open a new page with the posts listed under that specific category.

 Similar to Categories, you can click on the Number under the Count column to see which articles are attached to that particular tag.